 Ginger is a flowering plant that originated in China and is an extremely common spice that can be can be used fresh, dried, powdered, or as an oil or juice.

 Ginger is well-known for helping to prevent you from feeling nauseated and has been shown to help treat indigestion, as well as to be effective against exercise-induced muscle pain.
 Ginger also can help with blood circulation.
 It’s a rhizome, so that makes it an easy root to grow from kitchen scraps.

 Used in Chinese and East Indian cultures as a flavor enhancer, an aphrodisiac, and a medicinal curative, nutmeg is a deeply aromatic spice that has been shown to have the ability to relieve pain, soothe indigestion, strengthen cognitive function, detoxify the body, boost skin health, increase immune system function, and improve blood circulation.

 Nutmeg tastes slightly sweet, just like cinnamon, cloves, and allspice, but nutmeg is unique in that it can branch out and harmonize with a variety of different foods.
 Pair it with starchy potato dishes, infuse it into rich, dark liquor cocktails, sprinkle it on marinated leafy greens (yes, really; check out this recipe for Baked Spinach With Tofu Ricotta and Nutmeg Dip to see how it’s done), or use it to take your baked (and raw) goods to the next level, like in this Raw Chocolate and Nutmeg Biscotti — yum!

 Did you know that at one point, saffron, a much-beloved spice commonly used in Moorish, Asian, and Mediterranean cuisine, was more expensive to buy than gold?
-Subtle and aromatic, just a small pinch of saffron can transform a one-note food into a smooth, distinct, slightly-floral, and pleasantly warming dish.
+Subtle and aromatic, just a small pinch of saffron can transform a one-note food into a smooth, distinct, slightly floral, and pleasantly warming dish.

 Studies have shown that saffron is a good source of manganese, vitamin B6, vitamin C, iron, and potassium.
 It also contains antioxidants such as crocin, a carotenoid that gives saffron its bright color.
 In traditional medicines, saffron has been used to treat depression, asthma, and cancer.